roybleas/bluesfest/README.md

 ### Artists Data
 The artists table data is extracted by parsing the artist 'Line Up' page from the Bluesfest webpage.
-The web address is currently hard coded into the program and needs to be configured as a parameter.
-The extract program `parseids2.rb` extracts the name of the artist and the id used to access their page on the Bluesfest website, and writes to a CSV file extractArtists2.csv.
+The extract program `parseids.rb` extracts the name of the artist and the id used to access their page on the Bluesfest website, and writes to a CSV file extractArtists2.csv.

-* __Extract program__  extract/parseids2.rb
+* __Extract program__  extract/parseids.rb
-* __Output File:__		extractArtists2.csv
+* __Output File:__		extractArtists.csv
 * __Delimiter:__ tab
 * Header row has  columns: